-The United States is offering a \$2 million reward for the capture of former Liberian president Charles Taylor, who was in exile in Nigeria.
+In 2003, the United States offered a \$2 million reward for the capture of former Liberian president Charles Taylor, who was in exile in Nigeria.
 Taylor has been charged with war crimes by the Special Court for Sierra Leone.
-The \$2 million reward was inserted in the Iraqi Emergency Supplemental bill, S. 1689, in late October 2003.
-The provision did not specifically refer to Taylor, although it is widely believed that the reference was to Taylor.
-The Nigerian government has said that any attempt to kidnap Taylor would be viewed as "a violation of Nigeria's territorial integrity."
-The Bush Administration has acknowledged that Washington encouraged the Obasanjo government to offer Taylor political asylum.
-The Bush Administration also stated that Taylor should be held accountable for the crimes he committed in Liberia and Sierra Leone.
-President Obasanjo is opposed to transferring Taylor to the Special Court for Sierra Leone, which indicted Taylor on 17 counts of war crimes, crimes against humanity, and violation of international humanitarian law.
-In early May 2005, President Obasanjo met with President Bush and other senior Administration officials in Washington to discuss the crisis in Darfur, Sudan; debt relief; and the legal status of former Liberian president Charles Taylor.
-Taylor was captured by Nigerian authorities in late March 2006, after his failed attempt to flee to neighboring countries.
-On March 29, 2006, a day after Taylor was arrested by Nigerian authorities, Obasanjo visited Washington and met with President Bush.
+The \$2 million reward was inserted in the Iraqi Emergency Supplemental bill, S. 1689, which became P.L.
+108-106 in late 2003.
+The provision did not specifically refer to Taylor, although it is widely believed that the reference was to him.
+The Bush Administration has stated that Taylor should be held accountable for the crimes he committed in Liberia and Sierra Leone,16 and reportedly encouraged Nigeria to offer Taylor political asylum.
+President Obasanjo was opposed to transferring Taylor to the Special Court for Sierra Leone (SCSL), which indicted Taylor on 17 counts of war crimes, crimes against humanity, and violation of international humanitarian law in March 2003.
+The Nigerian government said that any attempt to kidnap Taylor would be viewed as "a violation of Nigeria's territorial integrity."17 In May 2005, President Obasanjo met with President Bush and other senior Administration officials in Washington to discuss the crisis in Darfur, Sudan; debt relief; and the legal status of former Liberian president Charles Taylor.
+Taylor was captured by Nigerian authorities in late March 2006, after his failed attempt to flee to a neighboring country.
+A day after Taylor's arrest, Obasanjo visited Washington and met with President Bush.
+Taylor is now being held by the SCSL at the Hague, and his trial is scheduled to begin in June 2007.